 Lawyers

-Tolu Sojobi is an associate in the Lydecker’s Los Angeles office.
-She earned her Bachelor’s degree from the University of California, Davis, and her Juris Doctor from Thomas Jefferson School of Law.
-During law school, Mrs. Sojobi interned at the YWCA and gained experience as a volunteer mediator at the San Diego County Small Claim Court.
-Mrs. Sojobi joined Lydecker in November 2024 and has an extensive background in employment law.
+Ms. Sojobi earned her Bachelor’s degree from the University of California, Davis, and her Juris Doctor from Thomas Jefferson School of Law.
+During law school, she interned at several well-known law firms and gained valuable dispute resolution experience as a volunteer mediator for the San Diego County Small Claims Court.

 James Spratt is a partner in the firm’s Los Angeles office and practices in all courts in California.
 His primary areas of practice include complex commercial litigation, tort practice in products liability, real property and construction defect.